department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 Ask your primary care provider to arrange for you to see a VA mental health provider.

 #### If you're not already using VA medical services
-Contact your nearest VA medical center (VAMC) or Vet Center to talk about your needs.
+Contact your nearest VA medical center (VAMC) or Vet Center to talk about your needs. <br>

 [Find your nearest VA medical center or Vet Center](https://www.accesstopwt.va.gov/Main/StateMap/true).